Skip to main content

 4. Harmonized outputs become available through routes such as daily_records, activities, and baselines.

-That short delay reduces duplicate work when several provider payloads arrive back-to-back.
+That short delay reduces duplicate work when several provider payloads arrive back-to-back, while still producing a single consistent set of downstream records for your app to consume.

 What processing produces